Last Updated on April 3, 2023 by Matt

 Deck and frame

-The deck of the scooter is of fairly standard size (around 17 in / 44 cm in length, and 6 in / 15 cm in width), and it will be comfortable for pretty much everyone except people with shoe size 16 or above.
+The scooter’s deck, measuring about 17 in / 44 cm in length and 6 in / 15 cm in width, provides comfort for most riders, excluding those with shoe size 16 or above.

 Handlebars, hook, cockpit, and controls

-The left handlebar holds the brake thumb-throttle button (with a red rubber cover on it), and the right handlebar holds the acceleration thumb-throttle button.
-Both are sensitive to user input and easy to use.
+The left handlebar features the brake thumb-throttle button (with a red rubber cover), while the right handlebar houses the responsive acceleration thumb-throttle button, bell, and brake lever.

 Screen